 This guide is designed to provide you with insight into the sustainable options available in carpets.
-So if you are mindful about the environmental impact of your carpet choices, we hope you will have greater knowledge of sustainable carpet alternatives, environmentally friendly carpet manufacturing processes, the importance of product life cycles and the circular economy, eco-friendly carpet materials and what to look for when it comes to the best sustainable carpets.
+So if you're mindful about the environmental impact of your carpet choices, we hope you'll have greater knowledge of sustainable carpet alternatives, environmentally friendly carpet manufacturing processes, the importance of product life cycles and the circular economy, eco-friendly carpet materials and what to look for when it comes to the best sustainable carpets.

 Choosing sustainable flooring has become increasingly important as the world faces the climate crisis and environmental damage.
 This guide is for you if you're in the market for an eco-friendly carpet option and care about your environmental footprint.

 The focus is on making sustainable choices that align with the UN’s Sustainable Development Goals for 2030 and that includes environmentally sustainable flooring.

 The carpet industry has undergone substantial technological advances, particularly when it comes to leaving the right footprint and making sustainability available to everyone.
 There's now noticeably more environmentally friendly options to choose from and making a green choice in carpet is becoming more and more commonplace.

 Sustainable flooring can be made from natural, renewable and biodegradable raw materials such as wool or bamboo.
 But sustainable carpets can also come from recycled goods such as plastic bottles and other industrial nylon waste.
 Fishing nets left in the ocean, textile waste from clothing production and carpets at the end of their life are materials used in environmental carpet solutions.
 What's more, these materials can in turn be down-cycled when worn out and used further in furniture and automobile production.